mohsenh17/jaxLearning/README.md

   - Save and load ✔

     * There is an issue with saving drop out related to rng dtype on orbax (change type before save and revert after load)

+  - Save based on eval dataset
+  - Custom metrics (a somewhat functional metric is in [riceTypes.ipynp](./flax/riceTypes.ipynb))
+      * the existing accuracy is argmax !!!

   - parallelize it with pmap